SHARK TRAINING PROGRAM

 These are not swimming lessons, and participants must be interested in learning the 4 competitive strokes, flip turns and racing starts.

-The opportunity to swim in a meet will be available toward the end of the session, and swimmers who are ready will be offered an option to transition to the team.
+The opportunity to swim in a meet may be available toward the end of the session.
+Swimmers will be offered an option to transition to the team when the coaching staff sees the swimmer is ready.

-Group 1 is usually the starting point for new swimmers who join our team.
+Age Group 2 is usually the starting point for new swimmers who join our team, generally between 7 and 12 years old.
 Swimmers must already have the ability to swim the competitive strokes.
-(See Pre-competitive for a program that prepares children for group 1.)
+(See Pre-competitive for a program that prepares children for the Age Group program.)

 It is recommended that swimmers in this group attend 3-4 practices per week in order to be able to build on learned skills.
-Group 1 swimmers are expected to make a minimum of 2 practices per week.
+Age Group 2 swimmers are expected to make a minimum of 2 practices per week.
 Swimmers must attend the meets scheduled for that group.

 Spring/Summer sessions are optional.